proofzero/rollupid/docs/3id/console/index.md

 # Console

 [Console](https://passport.threeid.xyz) is where you create and manage 3ID applications.
-The details page for applications is described below.
-For more information see the [Console Reference](reference.md)
+The "Dashboard" page for applications is described below.
+For more information see the [Console Reference](reference.md).

 ![Console Application Details](../img/console-app-details.png)